NICHI represents Indigenous housing providers across the country

 Extensive Expertise

-NICHI’s governance, management and operational structures utilize the strengths that Indigenous service organizations bring to the collaboration.
+NICHI’s governance, management and operational structures draws on the strengths that Indigenous service organizations bring to the collaboration.
 It will roll out a national Urban, Rural, Northern (URN) Indigenous Housing Strategy, convene Indigenous-led housing providers, and fill a gap as a national coordinating mechanism.

 With funding now in place, NICHI will establish a mobilization process that prioritizes those most in need, with housing projects underway in need of support, or almost ready to launch.
 Selection will be done by a committee of neutral, non-housing providers.
-Check back for application details and timing.
+Check the Funding section on this website for details about the application process.
+Funding applications will be open 24 Nov. - 12th Jan.
 No one is exempt from applying.

 Funding Allocation for Urgent & Unmet Needs